 Celebration cakes (dedicated to yearly events like Christmas or Easter) make up the core part of business activity.
 Likewise, the Pandoro di Verona tradition, whose origins can be found in the early part of last century, remains one Bauli’s best loved products.
 Now, following the acquisitions made in recent years, the group has also begun to bake everyday products, including crackers, biscuits, and croissants.
 This business unit has grown to become another pillar of the group, alongside the traditional celebrations business.
 As highlighted by Matteo Baldi, the Business Intelligence (BI) Manager at Bauli:

 “It is very important for a group such as ours to have a planning solution capable of managing and controlling different business models, not least because the sales patterns of our celebration and everyday products diverge considerably.
 Accordingly, we needed flexible software capable of both recognizing this difference and consolidating the information collected in the final reporting phase.”

-Bauli had already selected Board as its decision-making platform for planning and forecasting, analytics, reporting, and scenario management.
-Specifically, Board supplied Bauli with a complete, all-in-one BI and Performance Management environment that has kept pace with technological change, consistently remaining easy to implement and use while delivering powerful simulations and data analytics.
+Bauli had already selected Board as its Intelligent Planning Platform for planning and forecasting, analytics, reporting, and scenario management.
+Specifically, Board supplied Bauli with a complete planning environment that has kept pace with technological change, consistently remaining easy to implement and use while delivering powerful simulations and data analytics.